tristanrussell/DoD/Readme.txt

 Dungeons of Doom Instructions

-You are Zack, a brave fortune-hunter that has been sent on a mission to loot Lord Michael's cave of treasures.
-Your mission involves looting all the gold from Lord Michael's cave and then escaping.
+You are Zack, a brave fortune-hunter that has been sent on a mission to loot Lord Michael's dungeon.
+Your mission involves looting all the gold and then escaping from the dungeon.
 But be aware, Lord Michael will be roaming his cave.
 Should you get caught, it will be game over.
 Good Luck!